 The Department of Political Science at the University of Nebraska-Lincoln is pleased to announce its current job candidates.

 Graduates of this department reflect UNL’s unique integration of learning, teaching, and research.
 The department requires a wide breadth of coursework across three subfields of political science, giving our students a broad knowledge base.
-Students are required to teach at least one course, and most of our students teach multiple courses during their education at UNL.
+Students are required to teach at least one course—most of our students teach multiple courses.
+Our students also frequently publish with faculty members, and many have published solo pieces by the time they are on the job market.

-Dr. Ingrid Haas — Graduate Chair
+Dr. Ingrid Haas, Graduate Chair

 Kyle Hull